 Lenten rose & Ashwood hybrids (H. orientalis syn. hybridus)

 Blooming slightly later than H. niger, the Lenten rose has beautiful pink flowers that should be a staple in any late winter-spring border.
 The name comes from its proclivity to bloom around Lent; however, blooming times (and the observance of Lent itself) vary slightly from year to year.

 H. orientalis hybridises freely, and so plants are often labelled as H. x hybridus.

-Of these hybrids, those held in highest regard are the Ashwood hybrids, which were created by the hellebore specialists at Ashwood nurseries.
+Of these hybrids, those held in the highest regard are the Ashwood hybrids, which the hellebore specialists created at Ashwood nurseries.
 They come in a stunning range of colours, often with contrasting interior freckling.

 They also are celebrated for their hardy constitution, meaning they are more robust and reliable than most species.